 Be Cool, Recycle in School.
 Filmed at an M.S.
 113 classroom in Brooklyn, this fun music video will set the right tone for your students to recycle.
 Watch video.

+Green is the Word.
 Great for students and staff to watch how schools across NYC are building successful recycling programs.
-Get ideas for your Green Team, see outreach activities for students, and learn how schools are an important part of increasing the recycling rate in New York City.
+Get ideas for your Green Team and see outreach activities for students.
 Directed by NYC parent, Pamela French.
 Watch video.

-These 30 and 60 second videos produced by GrowNYCs Office of Recycling Outreach and Education (OROE) are great for showing your class or auditorium assembly whats recyclable in NYC schools and at home, while telling a story about the power of recycling.
+Recycling Made Simple.
+These 30 and 60 second videos produced by GrowNYCs Office of Recycling Outreach and Education are great for showing your class or auditorium assembly what's recyclable in NYC schools and at home.
 Watch video.

+Bag It: The Movie.
 What starts as a film about plastic bags evolves into a extensive investigation into plastic and its effect on our waterways, oceans, and even our bodies.
-This documentary comes with extensive materials for educators, including lesson plans, and service projects for students.
+This documentary comes with materials for educators, including lesson plans, and service projects for students.
 Watch video.

+Waste Land.
 Rent or buy this award winning documentary for your class or school assembly.
-Brooklyn based artist, Vik Muniz, returns to his native Brazil and the worlds largest landfill, to tell the remarkable story of those who make their living picking recyclables from the landfill.
+Brooklyn based artist, Vik Muniz, returns to his native Brazil and the world's largest landfill, to tell the remarkable story of those who make their living picking recyclables from the landfill.
 Watch video.